Aleksandra Zaitseva

 Aleksandra Zaitseva (born 15 January 1999) is a Russian para athlete specializing in shot put.
 She competed at the 2020 and 2024 Summer Paralympics.

 Career

-Keskin represented Russian Paralympic Committee athletes at the 2020 Summer Paralympics and finished in tenth place in the shot put F20 event.
+Aleksandra represented Russian Paralympic Committee athletes at the 2020 Summer Paralympics and finished in tenth place in the shot put F20 event.
 She represented Neutral Paralympic Athletes at the 2024 Summer Paralympics and finished in eighth place in the shot put F20 event.

 She competed at the 2024 World Para Athletics Championships and won a bronze medal in the shot put F20 event.
 She again competed at the 2025 World Para Athletics Championships and won a bronze medal in the shot put F20 event.